 An enormous part of who am I, or at the very least, who I wanted to be at one point, is a guitar player.

 I had been severely bitten by the guitar bug somewhere around the tender age of twelve, right at the height of Van Halen’s massive popularity, before vocalist David Lee Roth left the group in 1985.
 Like literally millions of other aficionados, I was enthralled by Eddie Van Halen’s inventive guitar stylings.
-The guy was like a Thomas Edison to the instrument, both in terms how it was played and the equipment surrounding it.
+The guy was like a Thomas Edison to the instrument, both in terms of how it was played and the equipment surrounding it.
 I might pen a blog post sometime in the future on what I thought Eddie’s most impressive innovations were.

 My mom finally gifted me with my first guitar on Christmas 1986.
-It was a Strat-style axe sold through the Sears Catalog call the Cort Effector.
+It was a Strat-style ax sold through the Sears Catalog call the Cort Effector.
 Sure, it was a cheapo instrument, but it actually stayed in tune surprisingly well, boasted good string action, played decently, looked sharp with the black and blue “sunburst” look, and…had a slew of built-in effects.
-Yep, that’s right…this puppy had electronically-manipulated guitar effects that were factory-installed right inside the body available at the touch of a button.
+Yep, that’s right…this puppy had electronically manipulated guitar effects that were factory-installed right inside the body available at the touch of a button.
 Refer to the photo below of the same model.
 I recall the Effector came equipped with a phase shifter, delay, vibrato, wah, chorus, and a lovely, fuzzy distortion.

 I immediately got to work on learning.
 I took approximately four half-hour lessons from one of the instructors at the now-defunct Fenton Music in Fenton, Missouri.
 The teacher never really made any real effort to show me any legitimate guitar fundamentals, and only demonstrated parts of Van Halen’s “Runnin’ With the Devil” for me to mimic.
 I quickly got bored with this.

 In the meantime, I ordered a mail-order guitar tutorial series called Metal Method, created by instructor Doug Marks (upon checking out that link, I’m giddy to see that ol’ Doug is still around to this day, as spry as ever, teaching new generations how to crank it on guitar).
-This multiple booklet and cassette-based course was refreshingly thorough, giving the 14-year-old me the necessary groundwork for barre chords, licks, scales, and even music theory.
+This multiple booklet and audio cassette-based course was refreshingly thorough, giving the 14-year-old me the necessary groundwork for barre chords, licks, scales, and even music theory.

 What I haven’t mentioned yet was that I also received Van Halen’s full-length concert video Live Without a Net for Christmas in ’86.
 This VHS tape captured the band performing their latest hits live with new vocalist Sammy Hagar.
 This video became a permanent fixture in the VCR in my bedroom, only temporarily getting ejected for the infrequent movie rental.
 Without exaggeration, I played Live Without a Net virtually every single day for over a year, prudently studying Eddie’s guitar techniques, rewinding and reviewing specific parts, and jamming along with the songs on ol’ Black n’ Blue (what I named my guitar).
 Quite literally, I wore out my copy of that VHS tape!
 I replaced it with another VHS cassette, but I never did obtain a DVD version of LWAN when that format debuted in the late 1990s.